-Arts-based learning for business provides the crucible for creativity, innovation and transformation that helps us thrive in a world of change.
+Arts-based learning for business provides a crucible for creativity, innovation and transformation

-Dramatic changes in markets, technology and global competition have created conditions marked by volatility, uncertainty and complexity.
+Dramatic changes in markets, technology and global competition create the context for arts-based learning in business.
 Relying solely on logic, analysis and problem-solving skills is insufficient in today’s rapidly changing environment.
-Leaders need a new set of skills.
+Leaders need a new set of skills to cope with uncertainty and complexity.

 Businesses are looking for solutions and arts-based learning can help